ByronGeorge/Arena/README.md

 # Arena
-Project to learn javascript and html by making a dungeon crawler like game
+Project to learn python by making a dungeon crawler like game